-It is the mission of Trident University to help our diverse adult learner population earn high-quality Baccalaureate, Master's and Doctoral degrees using our internationally respected Robust Learning Model (RLM).
-This innovative approach to education employs proven, case-based and applied online learning methodologies that empower our students to acquire critical thinking and strategic skills they can apply immediately to enhance their lives and further their careers.
-As one of the world's leading Universities, TUI is committed to helping our students achieve their educational aspirations by:
+The mission of Trident University International (TUI) is to help diverse adult learners including current and former members of the "military family" earn high-quality Baccalaureate, Master's and Doctoral degrees.
+TUI uses an innovative approach to education which employs proven case-based and applied learning methodologies through an exclusively on-line model.
+Through this on-line model our primarily adult learners are empowered to acquire critical problem solving and strategic thinking skills they can apply immediately to enhance their lives and further their careers.

+In aspiring to be the University of Choice, TUI is committed to helping our students achieve their educational aspirations by: